 - Planes - Airplanes computers and screens you watch on the plane use Linux.

 - U.S. Postal service - The computers and servers that help run systems to sort and manage mail in the U.S.

 - NYSE - The New York Stock Exchange uses Linux to help run its exchange.

-- LHC - The Large Hadron Collider is using Linux.
+- LHC - The Large Hadron Collider uses Linux.

-- OLPC - The One Laptop Per Child program used Linux on all of its computers
+- OLPC - The One Laptop Per Child program used Linux on all its computers.

 Linux distributions, flavors, and variants

-There are hundreds of different distributions of Linux that have been released.
-Below are just a few that we currently have listed on our site.
-A great site that lists almost every distribution, as well as rankings is DistroWatch.
+There are hundreds of different distributions of Linux were released.
+Below are a few that we currently have listed on our site.
+A great site that lists almost every distribution, and rankings is DistroWatch.